srfunksensei/ognio-conquer-game/README.md

 mvn clean spring-boot:run
 ```

-To see the application in action you can use `curl` or `postman` collection provided.
+To see the application in action you can use `swagger` collection provided.

 ### Future improvements